• Alfred M. Hallmark

 Wilson County Historical Markers

-Named for James Charles Wilson a state legislator.
-County seat is Floresville.
-Our first journey into Wilson was in 2006 and then again 2016 when we ran in a Floresville town fair, where the picture these girls on horses were taken.
+Wilson County is named for James Charles Wilson a state legislator.
+The county seat is Floresville.
+Our first journey into Wilson was in 2006 and then again 2016 when we ran into a Floresville town fair, where the picture of the girls on horses were taken.
 It finished our plans to capture the markers in Florevilles for that day because every man and his dog was there, parking and even driving became almost impossible but that's what it's like living in the country.
 That is why when I heard about the shooting in Sutherland Springs my heart broke for this small rural community, where everyone knows everyone and the whole town would be affected by this horrendous act of violence and loss.

 Talking about the markers seems a little inconsequential but they are what this site is all about.
 The marker for Fairview is missing broken off at the base.
 There are three on private property that we will need to ask permission to access I think the Beauregard marker may be missing.
 There are some new ones that may or may not be up.
 I have written to the Wilson County Historical Commission for answers.